Technical Expertise

 How to Write a Great Podcast Intro and Outro

 Like we said, the podcast introduction is the very first thing that listeners are going to hear once they hit that play button and if there’s one thing that we know about humans - we don’t have very long attention spans.
+Microsoft Research has shown that the average human has an attention span of 8.25 seconds – that is 4.25 seconds less than in 2000.
 This means you need to hook their interest and get them engaged in a very short amount of time.

 For now, we’re going to focus on podcast intros.